Change Log and Upgrade process

 - Minor typos in the campaigns.

 In version 18.104.22.168 of the Remote Worker Experience pack the following changes should be noted:

 - Wifi Experience is now measured.
 The dashboard uses both a Remote Action and a Campaign to populate the Wifi data so please ensure if you want to measure this you have targeted and enabled the Remote Action and Campaign accordingly.
 See below for details on these steps.

 - Minor bugfixes – minor changes to the text on 2 KPI's.

-- There is a new category, “Unwanted Domains” which lists domains or categories of website that it is preferred people do not visit, not necessarily because they are banned, but perhaps to save bandwidth.
-This category can be populated with tagging conditions that you wish, such as wildcard site names, domain categories and so forth.
+- There is a new category, “Unwanted Domains” which lists domains or categories of websites that it is preferred people do not visit, not necessarily because they are banned, but perhaps to save bandwidth.
+This category can be populated with tagging conditions that you wish, such as wildcard site names, domain categories, and so forth.

 - Employee Wellness Campaign.
 This Engage Campaign targets Remote Workers with a wellness questionnaire to understand how they are feeling when working remotely.
 It is a non-IT related campaign and will give an indication of employee satisfaction outside purely the IT spectrum.

 - In the existing Satisfaction campaign, there are 2 additional choices to the question "Which of the following issues do you experience when working remotely?": VPN-related issues and Slow or unstable internet connection.